jacobmtorry/Computer-Architecture/README.md

 ---

+## ⚠️ Academic Integrity Notice
+This repository is provided **for educational reference and portfolio purposes only**.

+If you are currently enrolled in **ECE 411 or a similar course**, you **may not copy, submit, or reuse** this code (in whole or in part) for any graded assignment, project, or assessment.
+Doing so would constitute a violation of your institution’s **academic integrity policy**.

+You are welcome to:
+- Read the code to understand architectural concepts
+- Use it as inspiration for your *own* independent implementations
+- Reference high-level design ideas (without copying)

+You are **not permitted** to:
+- Copy or lightly modify modules for submission
+- Reproduce logic, structures, or implementations verbatim
+- Use this repository to shortcut course assignments

+If you are unsure whether a particular use is acceptable, **ask your instructor**.

+---

 ## 📌 Notes
 - This repository is intended for **personal learning and portfolio purposes**.
 - Code is written to course specifications and may not reflect production-ready design practices.